markedjs/marked/CONTRIBUTING.md

 npm run build
 ```

-## Releasing
+## Publishing

 Creating GitHub releases and publishing to NPM is limited to conributors and owners.
-If you would like more information, please see our [releasing documentation](https://github.com/markedjs/marked/blob/master/RELEASE.md).
+If you would like more information, please see our [publishing documentation](https://github.com/markedjs/marked/blob/master/PUBLISHING.md).